 When a disagreement does descend into personal attacks, leaders often feel they have only two options: voice their own opinion at the risk of damaging relationships, or suppress their response.
 Neither tactic is effect, negative comments about another breaks trust in a group and remaining silent can back fire if negative comments are not dealt with appropriately.

 The Harvard researchers have identified three strategies that leaders and team members can use to handle heated conflict in a team.
-Each strategy draws on the emotional intelligence of the people involved, particularly on three EI competencies: emotional self-awareness, emotional self-control, and conflict management.
+Each strategy draws on the emotional intelligence of the people involved, particularly on three emotional intelligence competencies: emotional self-awareness, emotional self-control, and conflict management.

-Manage relationships - This is best done prior to addressing hot topics.
-Getting to know your staff and encouraging your staff to get to know each other.
+This is best done prior to addressing hot topics.
+Get to know your staff and encourage your staff to get to know each other.
 What are their goals and concerns?
 Establishing this will help everyone recognize their individual differences.
 Building open relationships helps to develop trust within teams.
 The researchers recommend that investing in relationships is the key for the success of the organization.
 Ideally, team members can monitor the quality of interactions during team discussions and intervene.

 Conflict within work teams is bound to arise from time to time, it is how you respond to the situation which is important – these strategies can help you cool conflict when it does appear.

-To further know more about staff management and the impact of emotional intelligence on conflict management, Notting Hill College teach a programme perfect for mastering the skills needed to manage personnel.
-Find out more about the Level 7 Diploma in Strategic Management.
+To know more about staff management and the impact of emotional intelligence on conflict management, Notting Hill College teaches a programme perfect for mastering the skills needed to manage personnel.
+Discover more about the Level 7 Diploma in Strategic Management.

 Alternatively, if you are seeking to gain accredited qualifications to further your career in business and management, contact the educational support team at Notting Hill College.